google/comprehensive-rust/src/welcome-day-1.md

 <details>

+Please remind the students that:

+* They should ask questions when they get them, don't save them to the end.
+* The class is meant to be interactive and discussions are very much encouraged!
+  * As an instructor, you should try to keep the discussions relevant, i.e., keep the related to how Rust does things vs some other language.
+It can be hard to find the right balance, but err on the side of allowing discussions since they engage people much more than one-way communication.
+* The questions will likely mean that we about things ahead of the slides.
+  * This is perfectly okay!
+Repetition is an important part of leaning.
+Remember that the slides are just a support and you are free to skip them as you like.

 The idea for the first day is to show _just enough_ of Rust to be able to speak about the famous borrow checker.
 The way Rust handles memory is a major feature and we should show students this right away.